chloelulu/mPower/README.md

 devtools::install_github("chloelulu/mPower")
 ```

-### 1.2 Shiny R App
+## 1.2 Shiny R App

 You can also use our Shiny App without coding skills, please access the
 Shiny App at: <https://microbiomestat.shinyapps.io/mPower/>

-## 2. Examples
+# 2. Examples

-Assume you are designing a case-control gut microbiome study (e.g.,
+You need to have a reference feature table, it should be a collection of
-cancer vs healthy individuals) and want to determine the sample size
+microbiome sequencing samples from a study population at a specific
-needed to achieve 80% community-level and taxa-level power.
-Assume a log
+sampling site.
+It should be large enough to capture the main
-2 fold change of 2 based on the literature.
+compositional variation in the population of interest.

 ``` r
 library(mPower)